avilab/rare-events/README.md

 ### Laplace's rule of succession

-The rule of succession states that the estimated probability of failure is (F + 1)/(N + 2).
-Where F is the number of failures.
+The rule of succession states that the estimated probability of event is (F + 1)/(N + 2).
+Where F is the number of events.

 ``` r
 F <- 0